 3:02 Healthcare reform served as the perfect example of how AARP uses social media for geographical and demographic targeting.

-3:56 Social media activism requires that advocacy groups find people that agree with an institutional position and ensure their members take the right form of action.
+3:56 Social media activism requires that advocacy groups find people who agree with an institutional position and ensure their members take the right form of action.

 4:12 Multiple social media communications channels represent a strategic challenge for the AARP.
-Its leadership employs matrix management to integrate AARP channels and communities, and to ensure that its content can be repurposed regardless of medium.
+Its leadership employs matrix management to integrate AARP channels and communities and ensure its content can be repurposed regardless of medium.

-5:54 Mobile social media communications enables organizations to create value for members through accessibility and ease of use.
-AARP just launched several IPhone applications that leverage its publications and services, including scan-able bar code ap that enables members to get AARP discounts at participating stores using their iPhones.
+5:54 Mobile online communications enable organizations to create value for members through accessibility and ease of use.
+AARP just launched several iPhone applications that leverage its publications and services, including a scan-able bar code app that enables members to get AARP discounts at participating stores using their iPhones.

-6:51 Social media content must be a balance of what is most useful to audiences and moves forward institutional priorities.
-The AARP editorial team offers a wide variety of guidance, news and information on everything from recipes to vacations to medication, but also seeks to lead the community as it engages around policy positions.
+6:51 Social media content must balance what is most helpful to audiences and move institutional priorities forward.
+The AARP editorial team offers a wide variety of guidance, news, and information on everything from recipes to vacations to medication.
+It also seeks to lead the community as it engages around policy positions.

-11:15 Creating a social media organization requires the opening up of communications and the crafting social media policy.
-AARP staff in all 50 states are now empowered to blog, post their own comments on social networking sites and to run their own social networks.
+11:15 Creating a social media organization requires the opening up of communications and the crafting of social media policy.
+AARP staff in all 50 states are now empowered to blog, post their own comments on social networking sites, and to run their social networks.

 12:06 Social media outreach fuels lobbying efforts by supplying personal stories from any given Congressional district to reinforce an argument made to that Congressman on a policy position.
 During the health reform campaign debate, AARP used social media to collect and vet 15,000 stories from AARP members that reinforced policy positions around insurance coverage.

-14:19 Social media lessons learned for shaping public policy: organizations must build the capability to monitor comments on a web site and in social media applications, and of responding quickly and professionally.
+14:19 Social media lessons learned for shaping public policy: organizations must build the capability to monitor comments on a website and in social media applications and to respond quickly and professionally.